stefanosiano/PowerfulImageView/README.md

 **Blur:**
 Some applications may need to blur an image.
-While blurring an image sounds easy at first, there are a lot of things to care about, like renderscript contexts, downscaling image, performance optimizations to not lock the UI thread.
-This library provides a very easy way to blur the image (as easy as adding `piv_blur_mode` and `piv_blur_radius` to the xml element).
-Also, it's designed to be as efficient and reliable as possible.
-This means that renderscript contexts are created and destroyed only when necessary, and they are shared through all instances of the PowerfulImageView, improving performances in lists.
+While blurring an image sounds easy at first, it's much harder then it should be.
 Blur algorithms are divided into 2 categories:
 1) Renderscript algorithms: they use renderscript under the hood, falling back to the corresponding Java algorithm in case of error, if enabled by its option;
 2) Java algorithms: they use java and are slower, even if all Java algorithms are multi-threaded to increase the performance (an option can limit the threads to use).

-This library focuses on 3 points, in the following order:
-1) Performance,
-2) Customizability,
-3) Reliability,
-4) Ease of use.